senanu/b40/docs/labs/enzymes.md

     | 9.70 |   |

-The ‘S’ represents the substrate concentration in mg/ml and the ‘v’ represents the speed of the reaction, in &mu;g/min
+The ‘S’ represents the substrate concentration in mg/ml and the ‘v’ represents the speed ("velocity") of the reaction, in &mu;g/min

 We are now going to use the data we have to estimate a theoretical maximum reaction rate.
 This is done by what is known as a Michaelis-Menten curve that was specifically designed to describe enzyme kinetics.
 It is given by the equation